 Your business is obligated to pay social security and Medicare taxes just as your employees do, down to the same percentage rate.
 Also, company tax payments are considered a business expense.
 You’ll be required to withhold your employees’ share of tax payments from their gross pay.

 If you’re using a reputable payroll service, then you won’t have to worry about manually overseeing the process.
 Regardless, you’ll need to take a close look at the IRS’ social security and Medicare withholding rates to get an idea of what rates you’ll need to calculate into your budget.

 As it stands, unemployment insurance works by paying a benefit to employees in case they’re laid off.
-You’ll find that there are a plethora of different unemployment programs offered by the federal government as well as on the state level.
+You’ll find that there is a plethora of different unemployment programs offered by the federal government as well as on the state level.

 These programs are mainly funded via taxes collected from businesses.
 To set up your unemployment insurance, you’ll have to check out your state’s requirements.

 It’ll show you how much you need to pay for unemployment insurance taxes.
 Depending on your state, you might not need to pay anything at all.
 However, if you’re required to do so, you can register with your state’s department of revenue or its workforce agency.

 Similar to unemployment insurance for its variety according to your state’s regulations, disability insurance might require your business to provide partial wage replacement insurance.

 This insurance, also known as short-term disability plans, is meant for eligible employees who suffered from a non-work-related injury or illness.